-Robert Lindström harbors a childhood secret: he killed his best friend in a fit of rage when he was eleven years old.
+Robert Lindström harbours a childhood secret: he killed his best friend Max in a fit of rage when he was eleven years old.
 Or, did he?

-Robert was accused of murder as a child, even though he claims not to remember a thing of what happened.
-Due to lack of evidence and the children’s ages, Robert was never convicted of the crime, but he was ostracised in the community, assumed guilty.
-As a result, even as an adult he leads a reclusive and mundane life, keeping his head down.
-Until one day, when a woman who seems to know much too much about the events, calls him up.
-Lexa is a journalist, writing a book about Robert and the case, revisiting the old crime scene and investigation.
-She seeks to enlist his help and threats to bring everything Robert has tried to hide—and forget—for so long back to the surface.
+Robert was accused of murder as a child, even though he claims not to remember any details of what happened.
+Due to lack of evidence and being a minor at the time, Robert was never convicted of the crime, but he was ostracised in the community, assumed guilty, and ended up in foster care.
+As a result of his childhood, even as an adult he leads a reclusive and mundane life.
+Until one day, when Lexa, a journalist writing a book about Robert and the case, calls him up.
+She seeks to enlist his help, bringing everything Robert has tried to hide—and forget—for so long back to the surface in the process.
 Lexa has a theory: Robert is innocent.
-But why does he keep saying he did it?
+Then why does he keep saying he did it?

-At the same time, the body of a young girl is discovered in a secluded spot near the school where she went missing a day before.
+At the same time, the body of a young girl is discovered in a secluded spot near the school where she went missing the day before.
 At the time of her disappearance a white car, matching Robert’s vehicle, was seen nearby.
-Is it a coincidence that the girl was found dead in the same Stockholm suburb that Robert lived in as a child, and where he and Lexa are going over the original case?
-Chief Inspector Carl Edson heads up the disturbing investigation, where strange incidents leads them closer and closer to the truth about Robert and the dark deeds in his childhood.
+Is it a coincidence that the girl was found dead in the same Stockholm suburb where Robert grew up, and where he and Lexa are going over the original case?
+Chief Inspector Carl Edson heads up the disturbing investigation, where strange incidents leads them closer and closer to the truth about Robert and the dark events in his childhood.

-CHILD’S PLAY is Bo Svernström’s second book, a standalone sequel to his successful debut Victims, which has sold over 25,000 copies nationally, with a #1 spot on the Akademibokhandeln’s paperback bestseller list in 2018, with rights sold to 11 countries and counting.
+CHILD’S PLAY is Bo Svernström’s second book, a standalone sequel to his successful debut Victims, which has sold over 30,000 copies nationally, with a #1 spot on Akademibokhandeln’s paperback bestseller list in 2018, and with rights sold to 11 territories and counting.

 Dutch: HarperCollins Holland